Bio 8 Page | Dr. Schmeidler's HomePage | E-mail | Bio 8 Newsgroup | IVC HomePage |

 c. differ by 2 amino acid residues

-d. differ by 1 amino acid residue per subunit
+d. differ by 1 amino acid residue per

 e. differ by several amino acid residues